dataluscorp/browser/netwerk/docs/dns/dns-over-https-trr.rst

 **DNS-over-HTTPS (DoH)** allows DNS to be resolved with enhanced privacy, secure transfers and comparable performance.
 The protocol is described in `RFC 8484 <https://tools.ietf.org/html/rfc8484>`_ .

-**Trusted Recursive Resolver (TRR)** is the name of Firefox's implementation of the protocol and the `policy <https://wiki.mozilla.org/Security/DOH-resolver-policy>`_ that ensures only privacy-respecting DoH providers are recommended by Firefox.
+**Trusted Recursive Resolver (TRR)** is the name of Datalus's implementation of the protocol and the `policy <https://wiki.mozilla.org/Security/DOH-resolver-policy>`_ that ensures only privacy-respecting DoH providers are recommended by Datalus.

 On this page we will use DoH when referring to the protocol, and TRR when referring to the implementation.